-The most common Cardboard viewer is, quite literally, made primarily from cardboard.
-Companies like Unofficial Cardboard ($14.95), I Am Cardboard ($20), and Knoxlabs ($23.95) all sell versions that are mostly similar to Google’s own blueprint, aside from small differences in build and components—with a couple of those at about half the cost.
+Companies like Unofficial Cardboard ($14.95), I Am Cardboard ($8), and Knoxlabs ($7) all sell versions that are mostly similar to Google’s own blueprint, aside from small differences in build and components—with a couple of those at about half the cost.
 Each comes with the lenses and a conductive touch button, and they’re lightweight and easily customizable.
-Unofficial Cardboard also has a 2.0 Plus viewer ($19.95) that tweaks the design with adjustable lenses and an optional head strap, and they’ve added a cheaper, simpler Elite viewer that’s priced at $8.
+Unofficial Cardboard also has a 2.0 Plus viewer (also now $15) that tweaks the design with adjustable lenses and an optional head strap, and they’ve added a cheaper, simpler Elite viewer that’s priced at $8.

-We’re also seeing more plastic and foam options, some bigger and stronger than the cardboard viewers and others smaller and more portable.
-Mattel’s View-Master VR ($30) is a neat option: When I wrote about it for our sister site Greenbot, I praised the sturdy build and comfortable fit against your face, although the latch was a little finicky.
-Holding my heavier iPhone 6s Plus, sadly, the latch is even more prone to popping open.
-That’s disappointing, but I still think it’s a good overall option, and an improved second-gen model is coming this year.
+There are also plastic and foam options, some bigger and stronger than the cardboard viewers and others smaller and more portable.
+Mattel’s original View-Master VR ($20) is a neat option: When I wrote about it for our sister site Greenbot, I praised the sturdy build and comfortable fit against your face, although the latch was a little finicky.
+Holding my heavier iPhone 6s Plus at the time, sadly, the latch was even more prone to popping open.
+It’s still a pretty good option overall, and now there’s a refined Deluxe version (also $20) that might be even better.

-Otherwise, there’s the Go4D C1-Glass ($15), which snaps onto your phone, or I Am Cardboard’s EVA Foam viewer ($25), which is similar to the cardboard viewers in design.
-Merge VR’s Goggles ($99) are a much sturdier option with a head strap and an extra input button for compatible apps, meanwhile, albeit at a much larger price.
+Otherwise, there’s the Go4D C1-Glass ($15), which snaps onto your phone, and I Am Cardboard’s foldable Pocket VR ($10) viewer.
+Merge VR’s Goggles ($59) are a much sturdier option with a head strap and an extra input button for compatible apps, meanwhile, albeit at a much larger price.
 We’ve also seen aluminum and EVA foam versions in the past from various manufacturers, although the models we spotlighted previously are no longer sold.

-Even with all of those options, you can still make your own: Google provides the plans and points you to places that sell the components—and some sites sell all the non-cardboard pieces in a bundle, like I Am Cardboard’s $10 parts bundle.
+Even with all of those options, you can still make your own: Google provides the plans, although you’ll need to track down all of the pieces.
 Just note that it will take a fair amount of precise cutting to get the viewer into working shape.
 Still, it could be a fun weekend project.

-Lastly, if you don’t want to buy a Cardboard viewer but also don’t want to make one yourself, keep an eye out for promotional giveaways—they’re becoming more common.
-The New York Times gave out more than a million free viewers to subscribers last fall, but Verizon also gave away free Star Wars-themed viewers before The Force Awakens came out, and other companies have done similar mass handouts to promote app and media releases, although there’s less buzz around low-end VR as of this writing.
+Lastly, if you don’t want to buy a Cardboard viewer but also don’t want to make one yourself, keep an eye out for promotional giveaways—they’ve been common in the past.
+The New York Times gave out more than a million free viewers to subscribers in 2015, and Verizon also gave away free Star Wars-themed viewers before The Force Awakens came out.
+Other companies have done similar mass handouts to promote app and media releases, although there’s less buzz around low-end VR as of this writing.

-Cardboard has been available for iPhone for a much shorter span than Android (and didn’t start on iOS), so it’s not surprising that there are fewer overall apps available.
+Cardboard has been available for iPhone for a shorter span than Android (and didn’t start on iOS), so it’s not surprising that there are fewer overall apps available.
 Still, many of the most interesting options are available on the App Store, and nearly everything is free.

-We recently profiled 11 apps worth a look, many of which are focused on immersive news reports and documentaries, as well as photo spheres and other quick diversions.
+Last year, we profiled 11 apps worth a look, many of which are focused on immersive news reports and documentaries, as well as photospheres and other quick diversions.
 Beyond those, you might also consider Proton Pulse ($3)—a delightful arcade-style brick-breaking game where you use your gaze to control the paddle—as well as Vanguard V (free), a dazzling one-level space shooter demo from the same developer.

-More than five million Cardboard viewers are out in the world now, which means more and more people are checking it out—and more and more interesting apps and games will come, too.
-Now you can jump in yourself and give it a look, but be sure to check back here in the future, as we’ll be adding more iPhone VR coverage to this hub.
+More than 10 million Cardboard viewers are out in the world now, which means more and more people are checking it out—and more and more interesting apps and games will hopefully come, too.
+Now you can jump in yourself and give it a look, but be sure to check back here in the future, as we plan to add more iPhone VR coverage to this hub.